usds/justice40-tool/CONTRIBUTING.md

 ### Code contributions

 If you would like to contribute to any part of the codebase, please fork the repository [following the Github forking methodology](https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo).
-Then, make changes to the code in your own copy of the repository, including tests if applicable, and finally [submit a pull request against the upstream repo.](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) In order for us to merge a pull request, the following checks are enabled within this repo:
+Then, make changes to the code in your own copy of the repository, including tests if applicable, and finally [submit a pull request against the main branch of the upstream repo](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

+Note: Ensure that the PR is set to merge with the upstream

+In order for us to merge a pull request, the following checks are enabled within this repo:
 - Merges to `main` are prohibited - please open a pull request from a branch
 - Please create a branch name in the format of `<github-username>`/`<issue-number>`-`<kebab-case-description>`.
 For example vimusds/1069-fix-territory-on-mobile
 - At least one required reviewer must approve the commit (see [CODEOWNERS](https://github.com/usds/justice40-tool/tree/main/.github/CODEOWNERS) for the most up-to-date list of these members)